 ____________________________________

-For the most part, text is formatted the same in deep POV as in any other point of view.
+Format for Deep POVFor the most part, text is formatted the same in deep POV as in any other point of view.

 Yet, where third-person subjective might use italics to show thoughts, deep POV allows the writer to get rid of the italics.
 And since the use of italics is one more way of calling attention to the form of the words on a page rather than the meaning of the words, getting rid of italics is another way to keep readers deep in the fictional world.